arutledge9/Surf_Shop_Analysis/README.md

 dec_results = session.query(Measurement.prcp, Measurement.date).\\
 filter(func.strftime("%m", Measurement.date) == "12").all()

 Another avenue of exploration would be more recent years of data.
-With the rapidly changing climate, observing weather data from 2010-2016 might not be the best timeframe from which to
+With the rapidly changing climate, observing weather data from 2010-2016 might not be the best timeframe from which to draw conclusions.
+Filtering our June data, for example, to look at the most recent year in our data set (2016) would look like the following:

+june_results = session.query(Measurement.tobs, Measurement.date).\\
+filter(func.strftime("%m", Measurement.date) == "06").\\
+filter(func.strftime("%Y", Measurement.date) == "2016").all()

+and I also suspect W. Avy and I could obtain more recent data for a better analysis.